 Admission to the

-Applicants most interested in performance present an audition, those directed toward design and theatre technology present a portfolio for review, and those interested in theatre studies (including theatre history, dramaturgy, theatre criticism, playwriting, directing, and management) and theatre education (teacher licensure) present a portfolio of examples and records of their work.
-These four areas represent the different "tracks" within the concentration.
-Each track requires and recommends particular courses, and students within a track receive priority placement in its range of courses, although any Theatre Concentration student is eligible to take any theatre course for which they have completed the prerequisite course(s).
-The gateway process for admission to tracks occurs in the sophomore year but may be influenced by the quality of an applicant's audition/portfolio review/interview for admission to the concentration.
-A student may pursue more than one track.
+Applicants most interested in performance present an audition, those directed toward design and theatre technology present a portfolio for review, and those interested in theatre studies (including theatre history, dramaturgy, theatre criticism, playwriting, directing, devising, and management) and theatre education (teacher licensure) present a portfolio of examples and records of their work.
+These four areas represent the different Concentrations within the Major.
+Each Concentration requires and recommends particular courses, and students within a Concentration receive priority placement in its range of courses, although any Theatre major is eligible to take any theatre course for which they have completed the prerequisite course(s).
+The gateway process for admission to majors occurs in the sophomore year but may be influenced by the quality of an applicant's audition/portfolio review/interview for admission.

 ARRANGING AN AUDITION/ INTERVIEW

 Note that the gateway process (audition/ interview) is also used to determine offers of scholarships available to freshmen.
-We do not currently offer scholarships to transfer or continuing JMU students when admitted to the Theatre or Musical Theatre Concentrations.
-However, students admitted to the concentrations are able to apply for continuing student scholarships in the spring of each year.
+We do not currently offer scholarships to transfer or continuing JMU students when admitted to the Theatre or Musical Theatre Majors.
+However, students admitted to the majors are able to apply for continuing student scholarships in the spring of each year.

 APPLYING FOR ADMISSION TO THE UNIVERSITY